XinmengLiao/PhenomePortal-VarXOmics/examples/chr13_32338103_G_GA/README.md

 #### xQTL, GWAS, MR, and PGx
 Just keep the current design of this page with different side bars and show the tables of **eqtl Catalog, eQTL GTEx, pqtl, GWAS, MR, PGx**.

+### Changing logs
+2025-10-14
+Remove the '--gender parameter' in the python, R, and bash scripts, since gender is not used in the file